DemonDickUser/GitHub-Search-repos/README.md

 - From the graph it displays the closed and open issues in a chart manner.

 This project was developed by javascript using a react framework and a bunch of libraries.

+To run this project simply clone it in your local machine and run the following commands:

+- "npm i" to install all libraries used.
+- "npm start" to start a local development server.
+- Also you wll need to create a personal access token on GitHub and replace the one located at "./src/App.js".replace auth: "your_personal access token here".
+- Enjoy